 William Jewell College offers the Four-Payment Plan, as outlined below.
 A \$50 origination fee for the plan is assessed each semester.
-Past due accounts are subject to a fee of \$50 each semester.
+Accounts are considered past due if a balance remains on the account after November 1 (Fall) or April 1 (Spring) and will be assessed a \$50 late fee each semester.